SAMMISolutions/docs/doc_posts/_commands-variable/set-local-variable.md

 ---

 Creates a new local variable or modifies an existing one.\
+Supports setting button variables directly to objects/arrays without having to parse and stringify them.
+This includes setting array values to other objects, too.\
 Local variables are contained in the button that created them.
 They can be accessed from other buttons by using Set/Get Button Variable (as long as the button has persistent variables enabled).

 {% include alert.html text="Variable names can contain numbers, letters and _, but cannot start with a number itself." type="warning" %}